DataONEorg/sem-prov-design/docs/PROV-capture/Run-manager-API.rst

    * - `viewWorkflow()`_
      - startRunId, startDate, endDate, upstream, downstream, traversalLevel, Array{section}
      - A list of unique execution identifier associated with the startRunId
-     - Generate a text report for a set of execution metadata objects related to the startRunId including three sections: details, used, and generated.
+     - Generate a text report for a set of execution metadata objects related to the startRunId.
+The generated report includes three sections: details, used, and generated.
    * - `publishRuns()`_
      - List<runId>
      - A boolean value indicating published or not